Skip to content

 1. Relational Life Therapy

-Fully trained.
+Fully certified RLT Coach.
 RLT, developed by Terry Real, is a direct, action-oriented therapy designed to break dysfunctional patterns and foster authentic connection.
 (Relational Life Institute)

 2. Trauma-Informed Coaching: Fully certified coach at the PCC level through the International Coaching Federation + certified Trauma-Informed Coach (ICF)